 Jeff Berryman is a writer/actor from Seattle, Washington.
-As an actor, he most recently he appeared in Taproot Theatre’s Man of La Mancha as Cervantes, and in Brooklyn Boy as Eric Weiss.
+As an actor, he most recently he appeared in Taproot Theatre’s Gaudy Night as Lord Peter Wimsey, in Man of La Mancha as Cervantes, and in Brooklyn Boy as Eric Weiss.
 He toured his solo performance of Leaving Ruin for over a decade, performing throughout the United States, as well as in Canada and Germany.
-Leaving Ruin is based on Jeff’s published novel of the same name, and he hopes to one day finish rewrites on a second novel–Hunting Grace–the current completed draft waiting patiently on the shelf as other projects take precedence.
+Leaving Ruin is based on Jeff’s published novel of the same name, and he hopes to soon finish rewrites on a second novel–Hunting Grace–the current completed draft waiting patiently on the shelf as other projects take precedence.
 His current project, inspired by the sesquicentennial of the American Civil War, is Lost Cause, a play he hopes to workshop later this year.
 He also continues work on his Arthur cycle: Arthur: The Begetting, and Arthur: The Hunt, the first two plays in the projected seven-play project, have both been professionally produced in Seattle, and in 2005, Arthur: The Begetting was featured as part of the Jean Cocteau Theatre’s New Classics Series in New York.
 His other plays include The Catacombs of Texas, The Carrolls of Queen Anne, The Crèche Collector, The Question of Bethlehem, When Comes the Way, Postmodern Art, and The Little Guy.
 Other favorite acting roles include C.S.
 Lewis in Shadowlands, Robert Falcon Scott in Terra Nova, and Jerry Mears in God’s Man in Texas.
 He is a member of the Dramatist’s Guild, a visiting professor at Abilene Christian University, and received his MFA in directing from the University of Texas at Austin.

 ——